google/skia/site/user/api/SkMatrix_Reference.md

 void <a href='#SkMatrix_setPerspX'>setPerspX</a>(<a href='undocumented#SkScalar'>SkScalar</a> v)
 </pre>

-Sets input x perspective factor, which causes <a href='#SkMatrix_mapXY'>mapXY</a> to vary input x inversely proportional to input y.
+Sets input x-axis perspective factor, which causes <a href='#SkMatrix_mapXY'>mapXY</a> to vary input x-axis values inversely proportional to input y-axis values.

 ### Parameters